 One reason why Bolin is so willing to share the spotlight when playing with the Purple may be that he anticipates being frequently center stage in their absence.
 “I consider myself a full member of the group,” he says.
 “But Deep Purple isn’t gonna take up that much of my time each year.
 The other months, I’ll probably go out with my own band, which’ll probably include different players each time.”

-When I ask how the Purple feel about this moonlighting, Bolin flashes a satisfied look.
-“They’re happy that I’m gonna play solo and that I’m doing my own album, because what’s good for me is good for them and vice versa.
+When I ask how Deep Purple’s members feel about this moonlighting, Bolin flashes a satisfied look.
+“They’re happy that I’m gonna play solo and that I’m doing my own album because what’s good for me is good for them and vice versa.